 Step 1: Cut Your Steak Into Tips

 Not everybody can get their hands on steak tips at their local supermarket.
+My local shop doesn’t ever have “steak tips”.
 So, if you’re one of those people, you can get around this by buying some regular steak, and cutting them into tips by yourself.
+This is actually preferable IMO because then you get to choose your cut of meat.

-To do this, you’ll first need to freeze your beef for around 30 minutes.
+To cut the steak into tips, you can first freeze your beef for around 30 minutes.
 You don’t want to freeze it for much longer because if it gets too solid, it’ll be just as hard to cut as it is when at room temperature.
 30 minutes is enough time to make the steak firm enough without it being completely rock-solid.

 Once you’re done with the slight freeze, bring your steak over to a cutting board and cut away.
 You’ll find that cutting it is a lot easier than you’d expect thanks to the freezing.
 Be sure to keep the cuts at a reasonable length and width, not being too thin or too thick to eat.
+A thicker cut will allow for more rare doneness, while a thinner cut will allow for fast cooking and more flavor absorption.
 If you’re going for shish kabobs, cutting them into 1-inch cubes works as well.

 Step 2: Season Or Marinate Your Steak